On $q$-convex hypersurfaces in Riemannian manifolds: Introduction

+The next case of $2$-convexity has also attracted considerable attention.
+In particular, the topological classification in Euclidean space $\R^{n+1}$, $n \geq 3$, was established by Huisken and Sinestrari \cite{hs09}, who showed that such hypersurfaces are diffeomorphic either to the sphere $\Sf^n$ or to a connected sum of $\Sf^{n-1} \times \Sf^1$.
+Their approach relied on the mean curvature flow with surgery together with the fact that $2$-convexity is preserved along the flow.
+As pointed out by Brendle and Huisken \cite{bh17}, this may no longer be true for the mean curvature flow in general ambient Riemannian manifolds.
+To overcome this difficulty, they introduced a fully nonlinear flow preserving, among other things, strict $2$-convexity in general ambient spaces.
+Their work implies that compact $(n+1)$-dimensional Riemannian manifolds, $n \geq 3$, satisfying $ \bar{R}_{1313} + \bar{R}_{2323} \ge 0, $ and having non-empty strictly $2$-convex boundary are diffeomorphic to a $1$-handlebody.
+The case $n = 2$ was also treated by Brendle and Huisken \cite{bh16,bh18}.

+More generally, for $q$-convexity with $1 \leq q \leq n-1$, Sha \cite{sha86} (see also Wu \cite{wu87}) proved that every compact $n$-dimensional Riemannian manifold with nonnegative sectional curvature and strictly smooth $q$-convex boundary has the homotopy type of a CW-complex of dimension at most $q-1$.
+As a consequence, if $q \leq \frac{n}{2}$, then the $i$-th real homology group of the boundary vanishes for all $q \leq i \leq n-q$.

 In the present paper, we apply the Bochner technique to provide new vanishing and estimation results for the Betti numbers of $q$-convex immersed hypersurfaces in general ambient Riemannian manifolds, under a lower bound on the average of the smallest $(n-p)$ eigenvalues of the curvature operator.
 We recall that the curvature operator of a Riemannian manifold is called $\ell$-positive (resp. $\ell$-nonnegative) if the sum of its smallest $\ell$ eigenvalues is positive (resp. nonnegative).
-Our first main theorem is the following:
+In this sense, our results may be viewed as an extrinsic analogue of the work of Petersen and Wink \cite{pw21}.